 Depression is a curable illness and people can recover from it.
 Dr Daniel Fung, Chairman of the Medical Board at the Institute of Mental Health (IMH), said, “That’s the whole stigma of mental illness, that for those with depression, there’s a certain expectation that it is incurable and you behave in a way that is not like anybody else.
 And that’s not true.”

 In a recent study mentioned at psychologytoday.com, “40 to 60 percent of people who had depression once never experienced a recurrence, even after being questioned years and even decades later.”

 So don’t give up on the battle.
 It is possible for patients to thrive — to experience frequent positive emotions, good relationships, autonomy in thought and action, and have meaningful goals after being diagnosed and treated.

-Patients suffering from depression advise fellow patients to recognise the need to seek help from family, friends or doctors.
+Patients suffering from depression advise fellow patients to recognise the need to seek help from family, friends or doctors, and look for a good treatment like for example TMS depression therapy .
 All it takes is courage to take the first step to recovery.

 After all, depression is not the end and should never be.